AndreLofgren/Newton-Raphson-parallel/README.md

 # Newton-Raphson-parallel
-This is a parallel C program for finding multiple roots to the equation f(x) = 0 in the interval [a, b].
+This is a parallel C program for finding multiple roots in the interval [a, b] to the equation f(x) = 0.
-In the src folder you will find two separate C programs; one implmententing bisection and one a hybrid of bisection and Newton-Raphson.
+In the src folder you will find two separate C programs; one implementing bisection, and one a hybrid of bisection and Newton-Raphson.
 Parallelization was acheived with the OpenMP API.

 # Compilation